‹ Back to New at Amity Blog

 Future Trends in Digital Education

 On the self-learning front, it seems to be still in a nascent stage due to a lot more school involvement of the child and overreliance on neighbourhood tuition centres.
-However, the trend here we are observing is a desire to have proper evaluation of the child by parents to help him in specific areas.
+Many parents are seeking better evaluation tools to understand their child’s learning needs.

 Today, due to high-tech networks and multimedia, the education sector has emerged as a fast-developing field.
 Another prominent result of the use of technology in education is that there is an extensive change in the teaching and learning methods, styles, and content across many schools in India.